-- 1 Governments across the UK must legislate so that people can choose whether to register a death in person or online - 2 Governments across the UK must conduct a review of the flow of information from death registration to relevant public bodies and industry, including the feasibility of extending the remit of Tell Us Once - 3 Government departments and regulators must ensure bereaved customers are treated fairly and sensitively by working with relevant industry groups to develop minimum standards for death administration processes.

-5. I am compassionately and helpfully supported by those whose job brings them into contact with me through my bereavement
+- 1 The Government must legislate so that people can choose whether to register a death in person or online - The Home Office, Department for Work and Pensions and other relevant departments must conduct a review of the flow of information from death registration to relevant public bodies and industry, including the feasibility of extending the remit of Tell Us Once - 3 Government departments and regulators must ensure bereaved customers are treated fairly and sensitively by working with relevant industry groups to develop minimum standards for death administration processes. - 5.
+I am compassionately and helpfully supported by those whose job brings them into contact with me through my bereavement

-Through a bereavement, there are numerous points of interaction people need to have with different organisations and businesses, from registering the death, to sorting out financial affairs, through to organising the funeral.
+Through a bereavement, there are numerous points of interaction people need to have with different organisations and businesses, from registering a death, to sorting out financial affairs, through to organising the funeral.
 The following change must be made to ensure bereaved people are treated fairly and feel supported at every step: